 The earliest example is the muggers at the beginning.
 One isn't pleased his buddy turned a gun on the kid.
 Guess which one gets put through a wall.

 Batman, natch.
-He kills henchmen left and right, sends Vicki mixed signals about what's going to become of their relationship, and overall, seems to be more obsessed with enforcing the law and getting vengeance on The Joker than actually doing good.
+He kills henchmen left and right, sends Vicki mixed signals about what's going to become of their relationship (and, it is implied, entertains the temptation of raping her), and overall, seems to be more obsessed with enforcing the law and getting vengeance on The Joker than actually doing good.

 Go Out with a Smile: The Joker's Smilex poison is all about this, and as the trope entry reminds us, he goes out this way himself.
 (Though considering his smile is a scar, he didn't have any real choice in the matter.)